-Employees included in the Bank's MRT category in 2020 have been identified in accordance with the regulation in force and with a methodology comparable to 2019.
+Employees included in the Bank's MRT category in 2022 have been identified in accordance with the regulation in force.
 These employees are subject to all the principles set out in the Group's compensation policy as detailed below.

 The number of employees identified as Material Risk Takers (MRTs) at Bank level is detailed under 10.b.3.